 - 1-2 tablespoons sweetened condensed milk

-- milk or half & half to taste
+- milk to taste regular or dairy free

 - enough ice to fill a tall glass

 - Fill sweetened condensed milk into a tall glass and top with ice.

 - Pour in strong coffee and stir vigorously to combine and cool the coffee.